apache/incubator-retired-htrace/src/main/site/markdown/index.md

 Just change it to look this:

-    Thread t1 = new Thread(Trace.wrap(new MyRunnable()));
+    Thread t1 = new Thread(tracer.wrap(new MyRunnable(), "MyRunnable"));

-That's it! `Trace.wrap()` takes a single argument (a runnable or a callable) and if the current thread is a part of a trace, returns a wrapped version of the argument.
-The wrapped version of a callable and runnable just knows about the span that created it and will start a new span in the new thread that is the child of the span that created the runnable/callable.
-There may be situations in which a simple `Trace.wrap()` does not suffice.
+That's it! `Tracer.wrap()` takes two arguments
+(a runnable or a callable and span description) and if the current thread is a part of a trace, returns a wrapped version of the runnable/callable.
+The wrapped version of a runnable/callable just knows about the span that created it and will start a new span with given description in the new thread that is the child of the span that created the runnable/callable.
+There may be situations in which a simple `Tracer.wrap()` does not suffice.
 In these cases all you need to do is keep a reference to the "parent span" (the span before the thread change) and once you're in the new thread start a new span that is the "child" of the parent span you stored.